binoy-d-shah/magento-api-automation/README.md

 2. **Test Data Generation:** faker.js is used to generate random user data for each test run to ensure variability and test coverage.

-3. **ESLint:** Configured for TypeScript with custom rules to maintain code quality.

-4. **Documentation:** Each function and test is documented using JSDoc comments for clarity and ease of understanding.
+3. **Documentation:** Each function and test is documented using JSDoc comments for clarity and ease of understanding.

 ### 8. Additional Resources